raimohanska/ourboard/README.md

 To get an OurBoard docker image, you can either:

 1. Build it from this repository: `docker build . -t raimohanska/ourboard:latest`
-2. Use the image in Docker Hub (just skip to running, it will be downloaded automatically)
+2. Use the [raimohanska/ourboard image](https://hub.docker.com/r/raimohanska/ourboard) in Docker Hub (just skip to running, it will be downloaded automatically)

 You can run it like this: